God promised Israel deliverance from their enemies

-In His covenant with the nation of Israel, God promised it national deliverance from their enemies saying, “The LORD will cause your enemies who rise against you to be defeated before your face; they shall come out against you one way and flee before you seven ways” (Deuteronomy 28:7).
-But this promise was conditional on their obedience to Him.
-As long as the nation of Israel was obedient to God, He was faithful to His promise.
-And He fulfilled His promise to them in delivering them from their national enemies, such as Egypt, Midian, Philistia, Assyria, and Babylon.
+In God’s covenant with the nation of Israel, He promised national deliverance from their enemies saying, “The LORD will cause your enemies who rise against you to be defeated before your face; they shall come out against you one way and flee before you seven ways” (Deuteronomy 28:7).
+And the Lord fulfilled His promise in delivering them from their national enemies, such as Egypt, Midian, Philistia, Assyria, and Babylon.

-But in God’s design freedom from sin was to go before freedom from the enemies.
+But in God’s design, freedom from sin was to go before freedom from the enemies.
 Sadly, the Israelites failed to maintain their allegiance to God.
-Instead of being faithful to Him, they back slid and worshiped pagan gods.
+Instead of being faithful to Him, they backslid and apostatized from Him.
 National pride led them to think of salvation almost solely in terms of deliverance from enemies.
 They were engrossed on the benefits of salvation without paying attention to the conditions of God’s covenant.

 In His service,